The Bzip2 component implements a bzip2 compressor and decompressor. It is compliant with bzip2 specification.

 |Progress||Fired as progress is made.|

-The following is a list of configuration settings for the component with short descriptions.
+The following is a list of config settings for the component with short descriptions.
 Click on the links for further details.

 |WriteToProgressEvent||Whether or not to write data to the Progress Event.|